 Passeio dos Clérigos

 Passeio dos Clérigos’ was an exhilarating market before its closure in the 90s.
-Two years ago it was revamped into a promenade which links Livraria Lello – one of the most beautiful bookstores in the world – to Clerigos Tower.
+Since then it has been revamped into a promenade which links Livraria Lello – one of the most beautiful bookstores in the world – to Clerigos Tower.
 Passeio dos Clérigos is now a place for shopping and eating.
 On one side you have Clerigos restaurant, a versatile food court with sushi, bread, ice creams, pizzas, tapas or fine dining.
 And the opposite corridor houses fashion brands such as Hugo Boss, Pinko, Hoss Intropia and Paez.

 This block breathes art and design because of the dozens of galleries, fashion labels and illustration shops.
 Be warned: here you can lose your head – and your money.
 Explore the different streets, suhc as Rua do Rosário where you’ll find Japanese shop Kuri Kuri; Fine&Candy, an exquisite craft notebook brand and Muuda, a melting pot for Porto’s young fashion talents.
 Rua Miguel Bombarda has a little mall where shops are constantly shifting to bring diversity into the area.
 There you’ll stumble across a bonsai sellers, vintage clothes stores and a DIY tea shop.